Skip to main content

 warning

-ros2 launch exercise_1 display.launch.py
+ros2 launch demos display.launch.py

 info

 Some joints will rotate clockwise and others counter-clockwise for a positive angle value.
-This is determined by the physical orientation of the motors in the mechanical assembly.
+This behavior is determined by the physical orientation of the motors in the mechanical assembly.